Preparing for College

 Early fall or early winter, senior year: Depending on how you are applying, timelines will differ.
 If you’re applying Early Action, the application deadline is November 1, so early on in your senior year, you want to put your final touches on your college essay (see the college essay section for suggestions) and begin the application.
 If you apply Early Action, you’ll hear from us sooner (by the end of January at the latest), meaning that you’ll have more time to make your final decision about where to attend college.
 If you plan to apply by our priority deadline, January 15, you’ll have more time to apply, but less time to make your final decision after an admission letter arrives.
 The choice is yours.
 More information on application deadlines below.

-No. Some students have the option of submitting an application without them.
+All students have the option of submitting an application without test scores.
 To find out more about our testing requirements, click here.
-If you are a student who has the option of sending your test scores and you choose not to, you are still eligible for scholarships.
-We just make the evaluation a little differently.
+If you choose not to send your test scores, you are still eligible for scholarships.
+We make the evaluation based on your academic performance in high school.

 Ways to study